floriankraemer/floriankraemer.github.io/_posts/2016-08-07-Complex-Rules-in-CakePHP3.markdown

 When validation rules are applied the entity has not yet been marshalled, in other words, the entity has not yet really been constructed and processed, the data is still a simple array.

-So when you inspect the $context, the 2nd arg of a validation rule, you'll notice that the `data` key of the array just contains what you've passed, but **not** the whole entity!
+So when you inspect the `$context`, the 2nd arg of a validation rule, you'll notice that the `data` key of the array just contains what you've passed, but **not** the whole entity!

 ## Application rules will do it